edgar-code-repository/code-coverage-with-jacoco/README.md

 ![](./screenshots/jacoco_report_directory.png)

-**Right now, there are no tests available and the JaCoCo report says there is a code coverage of 7% for missed instructions and 0% in missed branches:**
+**Right now, there are no tests available and the JaCoCo report says there is a code coverage of 7% for missed instructions and 0% for missed branches:**

 ![Report1](./screenshots/jacoco_report_1.png)